Retaining Wall Cost in San Diego (2026): Pricing, Permits & Engineering

 • Control/expansion joints: Per engineering and finish schedule; weeps or drain paths provided.

 • Finishes: Stucco/stone caps and veneers detailed for movement & drainage.
+For walls that also serve as privacy screening, we coordinate finish heights and sightlines at the design stage.

 Safety & Code